SigmaHQ/pySigma/README.md

 Pull requests are welcome.
 Please feel free to lodge any issues/PRs as discussion points.

+This [blog post](https://medium.com/@micahbabinski/creating-a-sigma-backend-for-fun-and-no-profit-ed16d20da142) by Micah Babinski explains the process from a developer's perspective.

 ## Maintainers

 The project is currently maintained by: